CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_node_config_policy.html.markdown

   + `end_addr`:(string) The end IPv4 address of the range.
   + `gateway`:(string) The default gateway for the start and end IPv4 addresses.
   + `netmask`:(string) The netmask specified in dot decimal notation.The start address, end address, and gateway must all be within the network specified by this netmask.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
+  + `start_addr`:(string) The start IPv4 address of the range.
+* `hypervisor_control_ip_range`:(Array with Maximum of one item) - The range of IPs to be assigned to each hypervisor node for VM migration and hypervior control.
+This complex property has following sub-properties:
+  + `additional_properties`:
+(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
+  + `end_addr`:(string) The end IPv4 address of the range.
+  + `gateway`:(string) The default gateway for the start and end IPv4 addresses.
+  + `netmask`:(string) The netmask specified in dot decimal notation.The start address, end address, and gateway must all be within the network specified by this netmask.
-  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `start_addr`:(string) The start IPv4 address of the range.
 * `mgmt_ip_range`:(Array with Maximum of one item) - The range of management IPs to be assigned to the nodes.
 This complex property has following sub-properties: